agude/agude.github.io/_drafts/2021-05-24-data_science_job_spectrum.md

 to be lumped into one job title, which meant it would inevitably split into multiple, distinct roles.

-There are several reasons for the split:
+The split made sense for many reasons:

 - **There are no unicorns.** Data scientists who are experts in every part of the data ecosystem are not just rare, they are mythical.
 Everyone has strengths and weaknesses.
 By splitting the role, people could focus on the part they were most passionate about.
-- **Training a person to do it all takes too long.** In the beginning most data scientists had PhDs in some data-related field.
-They had each spent a decade learning math, statistics, coding, how to work with large datasets, how to structure an experiment, et cetera, et cetera, et cetera.
+- **Training a person to do it all takes too long.** In the beginning, most data scientists had PhDs in some data-related field.
+They each spent a decade learning math, statistics, coding, how to work with large datasets, how to structure an experiment, et cetera, et cetera, et cetera.
 But that process was and is too slow to meet the current demand for data scientists.